gvwilson/sensibleadventures/cloudherd/reboot.md

     - Noxy: "What will your father say?"
     - Thokmay (showing some bitterness): "He'll say it was my fault for getting caught."
   - Thokmay goes to sleep
+    - closes by saying it feels good to take his mask off
   - Noxy goes outside
+    - fresh dusting of snow on the rocks
   - Redclaw (Gifted owl) is there talking to her father about the trolls
+    - Ulfmaerr is knitting a blue and white scarf (Indy's favorite colors)
     - the troll who has been the voice of the forest for many years is very old
     - the forest has never had a human voice before
     - but it thinks something big is coming and it wants one